nazish-qamar/movement-detection/README.md

 # movement-detection
-### Movement detection in live camera feed using OpenCV
+### Adroid app for detecting movement in the live camera feed using OpenCV

 ## versions used:
 ### OpenCV: 4.7.0